erSubhashThapa/100daysofcode/r2-log.md

   ## Where Now?

   I'm already getting some answers back and this looks majorly complicated.
 Maybe I should have clarified that I haven't done any math in ten years.
 I'm considering partnering with a math person for this project.

+  If it's hard, it's worth doing, right?

+  I'm gonna take a break and work on css or something fun and cute.

 ## Day 4, R2
 ### 4/14/19